 - the higher the alpha of the security, the higher the weight we assign to the security,

 - the more volatile the security is, due to firm-specific news, the lower the weight.

 The ratio of alpha to nonsystematic risk is called the Treynor-Black ratio or appraisal ratio.
-It measures the value the security would add to our portfolio, on a risk-adjusted basis.
+The appraisal ratio measures the value the security would add to our portfolio, on a risk-adjusted basis.

-The optimal weights in the Treynor-Black model are
+The optimal weights under the Treynor-Black model are:

-Now we determine the size of the optimal portfolio (wA) in the overall portfolio.
-Treynor and Black show that the weight of the active portfolio should be
+Next, we need to determine the size of the optimal portfolio (wA) in the overall portfolio.
+Treynor and Black show that the weight of the active portfolio should be:

 where rP is the return on the passive portfolio, rf is the risk-free rate and σP2 is the volatility of the passive portfolio.

 Up to now, we have not yet used the βA of the active portfolio.
 It is possible that the active portfolio we have obtained exhibits a lot of systematic risk, i.e. a high beta.
 To avoid our overall portfolio from becoming too risky, we make a small correction.
 That way, we ensure that the portfolio beta of the overall portfolio doesn’t change.
 The correction looks as follows: